holtwick/seasite/DOCS.md

 ### plugin.tidy(opt) {#plugin.tidy}

-Cleans up the markup a little bit:

-- Removes comments
-- Adds `\n` to end of common block and non closing elements
+Adds `\n` to end of common block and non closing elements to make it more readable.

 ### plugin.youtube(opt)